 Review of TEQSA decisions

-The following information explains how those affected by a negative TEQSA decision can seek a review of the decision.
+If your organisation is affected by a negative decision we have made, you can seek a review of the decision.

 Reviewable decisions made under the TEQSA Act include decisions about: